 - The Ethics of Responding to Microaggressions and Discriminatory Requests: Presented by Ali Abbas Asghar-Ali, MD and David Wittkower, MA.
-The purpose of this live, virtual presentation is to provide attendees with an overview of the impact of microaggressions on clinical practice and how to respond to various types of microaggressions and discriminatory requests by applying a legal and ethical framework.
+The purpose of this webinar is to provide attendees with an overview of the impact of microaggressions on clinical practice and how to respond to various types of microaggressions and discriminatory requests by applying a legal and ethical framework.
 (Adobe Connect Recording/No CEU)

 - Expanding the Ability to Conceptualize and Converse About Race in Mental Health Settings: Presented by Angelic Chaison, PhD, Bethany Aiena, PhD, and Quang (Charlie) Nguyen, PhD.
 The purpose of this presentation is to enhance mental health providers’ ability to engage in self-education and meaningful conversations about race in order to address racial disparities and inequities in the context of patient care and team interactions.
 (VHA TMS/1 CEU)